lakshmipriya-ts/CODSOFT/README.md

 # CODSOFT — Internship Tasks

-This repository contains internship tasks for Lakshmipriya TS.
+This repository contains internship tasks .
 The tasks are organized under the `tasks/` folder so each assignment is easy to find and review.

 Structure